CumulusNetworks/docs/content/cumulus-netq-44/Monitor-Operations/Monitor-Data-Link-Layer/Monitor-STP.md

 toc: 3
 ---

-You use the Spanning Tree Protocol (STP) in Ethernet-based networks to prevent communication loops when you have redundant paths on a bridge or switch.
-Loops cause excessive broadcast messages greatly impacting the network performance.
+Spanning Tree Protocol (STP) is used in Ethernet-based networks to prevent communication loops when there are redundant paths on a bridge or switch.
+Loops cause excessive broadcast messages, thereby impacting network performance.

 <!-- vale off -->
-With NetQ, you can view the STP topology on a bridge or switch to ensure no loops have been created using the `netq show stp topology` command.
-You can also view the topology information for a prior point in time to see if any changes occurred around then.
+Use the CLI to view the STP topology on a bridge or switch with the `netq show stp topology` command.
 <!-- vale on -->

 The syntax for the show command is: